J-C-B/community-splunk-scripts/README.md

-# community splunk build scripts
+# Community build scripts to create a basic splunk node or heavy forwarder

 ## Purpose